How To Identify Functions On A Graph

 Effectively identifying functions on a graph requires a combination of theoretical knowledge and practical application.
 Here are some tips and expert advice to hone your skills:

 • Pay Attention to Endpoints and Discontinuities: Carefully examine the endpoints of the graph and any points of discontinuity.
 Are the endpoints included or excluded?
 Are there any gaps, jumps, or vertical asymptotes?
 These features can affect whether the graph represents a function.
-For example, a jump discontinuity in a piecewise function might violate the vertical line test if the two pieces overlap at the point of discontinuity.
+As an example, a jump discontinuity in a piecewise function might violate the vertical line test if the two pieces overlap at the point of discontinuity.

 • Practice, Practice, Practice: The best way to improve your ability to identify functions on a graph is to practice.
 Work through numerous examples, both on paper and using graphing software.
 Challenge yourself with increasingly complex graphs and try to explain your reasoning to others.
 The more you practice, the more intuitive the process will become.